Rodrigo-Hr25/AI/README.md

 `$ python3 viewer.py`

-`$ python3 client.py`
+`$ python3 Student.py`

-to play using the sample client make sure the client pygame hidden window has focus
+to play using the sample Student make sure the Student pygame hidden window has focus

-### Keys

-Directions: arrows

 ## Debug Installation